 Michel Foucault’s Discipline and Punish charts the trajectory of penal justice from pre-enlightenment forms of torture and public execution to the birth of the modern prison.
-This historical/ sociological study is not a simplistic narrative of humanity’s progress from historic barbarism to a civilised society, but an interrogation of enlightenment values and the problems inherent in the type of society they engender.
+This historical/sociological study is not a simplistic narrative of humanity’s progress from barbarism to a civilised society, but an interrogation of enlightenment values and the problems inherent in the type of society they engender.

 This is not to say that the fruits of the enlightenment project are without merit for Foucault.
-As will be seen, there is a case to be made for the benefits of individualised support and the potential for self-improvement within these systems.
-But it is clear that Foucault is more keen to raise an awareness of the hidden power structures and the insidious state control of the individual that support our modern society than to praise our collective progress out of the perceived “dark ages”.
+As will be seen, there are potential benefits, such as individualised support and the potential for self-improvement within these systems.
+But it is clear that Foucault is more keen to raise awareness of the hidden power structures and the insidious state control of the individual that support our modern society than to praise our collective progress out of the perceived “dark ages”.

 What is the Enlightenment?

-When people speak of “the Enlightenment” or the “age of Enlightenment” they are talking about a period in European history, dating to around about the 18th century wherein the primacy of human reason, and its capacity to effect change were key philosophical and political beliefs.
+When people speak of “the Enlightenment” they are talking about a period in European history roughly encompassed by the “long 18th century” (1685-1815) wherein the primacy of human reason, and its capacity to effect change were key philosophical and political beliefs.
 Famous thinkers of the Enlightenment include Immanuel Kant, David Hume, John Locke, Thomas Paine and Rene Descartes.

 The Enlightenment signified a break from the past and its modes of operation, focussing instead on the present and concerted efforts for its improvement.
-Enlightenment values invested the individual with a personal dignity and centrality which allowed for the reassessment of rights and liberties, and reforms were driven by a utopian hope of realising the full potential of both individual subjects and social institutions.
-The nobility of these aims is commendable, but as Foucault’s work reveals, the utopic ideal often creates its opposite in practice.
+Enlightenment values invested the individual with personal dignity and centrality.
+This facilitated a reassessment of rights and liberties.
+Reforms were driven by a utopian hope of realising the full potential of both individual subjects and social institutions.
+The nobility of these aims is commendable, but, as Foucault’s work reveals, the utopic ideal often creates its opposite in practice.

 Torture and Public Execution